Welcome! This page highlights key resources for conducting effective research in theatre.

 The NYPL Catalog searches the circulating and non-circulating research collections at the New York Public Library, including those at the Billy Rose Theatre Division and the Theatre on Film and Tape Archive.

 Search Tip: When searching subject headings, use the spelling THEATER not THEATRE.

 Browse the stacks, remembering that plays are shelved with literature.
 A selected list:

 Search Tip: When browsing or searching titles, remember that plays are often collected in anthologies.
 Try searching the work's title as a keyword.
 You may also wish to consult a reference source such as Ottemiller's Index to Plays in Collections.

-Media materials are available from the Media Collection on the 1st floor of Wollman Library and from Butler Media Center.
+Media materials are available from the Media Collection on the 1st floor of the LeFrak Center and from Butler Media Center.
 Columbia Univeristy Library System also subscribes to databases, such as Theatre in Video, that stream films of theatrical productions.
 To locate physical and electronic materials, conduct an advanced search in CLIO and limit results to Format: Video.

 This guide serves as a starting point for beginning research in theatre, and does not cover the great diversity of resources available to support the study and practice of the discipline.
 For additional resources, please consult one of the following course specific guides or make an appointment for a research consultation.

 For information on television and movie actors, see the Film research guide.